amake/orgro-app-landing-page/_pages/faq.md

 # How does Orgro compare to other apps like [Orgzly](http://www.orgzly.com/) and [beorg](https://beorgapp.com/)?

-Orgro is a pure viewer for org-mode files with arbitrary content.
-Orgzly and beorg are better thought of as task/agenda managers that use org-mode files for data import/export.
+Orgro is a pure viewer for Org Mode files with arbitrary content.
+Orgzly and beorg are better thought of as task/agenda managers that use Org Mode files for data import/export.